alf10087/Social-Security-Working-Documents/README.md

 # Social-Security-Working-Documents
-Working files for research project on the regressivity of U.S. Social Security
+Working files for research project on the regressivity of U.S. Social Security.
+Format: Stata
+Created by: alf10087

 Filename | What it does
 ---|---------